jennijuju/ATS041AionFungibleTokenReferenceImplementation/ATS041Standard.md

 **`AIP041TokenCreated` event**

 Indicate the `totalSupply` of a new token created by `creator` address.
+This event MUST be emitted upon a token creation process.

 > **topics**
 > `"AIP041TokenCreated""`: Name of the event<br>